 So drug interdiction is put on the shelf.

-Right now, there are more narcotics coming into America from Mexico than at any other time in the history.
+Right now, there are more narcotics coming into America from Mexico than at any other time in history.

-Fentanyl, heroin, cocaine, um, they don't even bother with marijuana anymore.
+They don't even bother with marijuana anymore.

 Methamphetamine.